Thank you for subscribing

 RACV

-Car insurance gives you peace of mind to manage costs in the event of an incident.
-For instance, you may only end up paying the insurance excess rather than the full cost of car damage repairs.
-In Victoria, Compulsory Third Party (CTP) is included when you register your vehicle with VicRoads.
-CTP covers you for any injuries to another person caused from an incident involving your car.
+Car insurance helps give you peace of mind to manage costs in the event of an incident.
+For instance, you may only end up paying the insurance excess rather than the full cost of any damage repairs.

 Safely stop your car

-If you are involved in a minor car accident, take a deep breath, put your hazard lights on and calmly assess the situation.
+If you are involved in a minor car accident, take a deep breath, put your car’s hazard lights on and calmly assess the situation.

 Can you move your car safely off the road?
-If so, park your car out of the way of traffic, switch off your ignition, and keep your hazard lights on.
+If so, park your car out of the way of traffic, switch off your ignition and keep your hazard lights on.
 When exiting the vehicle, keep your car between yourself and any moving traffic.

 Exchange information with all parties